Impacts of climate change: the aim of developing a sustainable strategy

 Phase 2: Exposure scoring

 The second phase of this study is based on assessing the exposure of territories and aquatic environments to future climate hazards.
-This involves quantifying and mapping the potential impacts of climate change through key indicators, such as the frequency and intensity of droughts, floods and variations in river flows.
+This stage involves quantifying and mapping the impacts of climate change through key indicators, such as the frequency and intensity of droughts, floods and variations in river flows.
 Using high-resolution hydroclimatic projections, this analysis enables us to identify the areas most exposed to climate risks, by means of an exposure score to prioritize adaptation actions.

 Phase 3: Sensitivity analysis